algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 [^placeholder]: A placeholder represents the substitution text for an element.

-[^input]: An input is a place where we can write in a web page.
+[^input]: An input is a place where we can write on a web page.

 [^404]: A 404 error is an HTTP error code transmitted by a web server when a requested resource is unavailable or the server cannot find it.